auraphp/Aura.Router/README.md

 ### Handling Failure To Match

-When `$router->match()` returns empty, it means there was matching route for the URL path and server variables.
+When `$router->match()` returns empty, it means there was no matching route for the URL path and server variables.
 However, we can still discover something about the matching process; in particular, whether the failure is related to an HTTP method or an `Accept` header.

 ```php
 <?php